papaux/docker-rwsols/README.md

 Your password hash: 3fc9b689459d738f8c88a3a48aa9e33542016b7a4052e001aaa536fca74813cb
 ```

-Copy this hash in the compose file, for the variable `WOL_PASSWORD_HASH`.
+Copy this hash to the compose file, for the variable `WOL_PASSWORD_HASH`.

 #### Other parameters